MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 The audience for this document is publishers who build Xbox One content and use sandboxes.

 Xbox Live development provides tremendous opportunity to publishers to test in production with production-quality services and production MSA developer accounts.
-The increase in functionality and flexibility requires new configuration steps in XDP to create title data and manage access to the titles while in development and in general availability.
+The increase in functionality and flexibility requires configuration steps in Partner Center to create title data and manage access to the titles while in development and in general availability.

 Sandboxes are a way to partition data in production.
 Because there is a single production environment for all content, sandboxes act as “virtual environments” where data generated in one environment does not cross over to the other.